wowolo/multi_task_learning/README.md

 $~$

 ## 4.4.
 Cluster (Euler)
-There are two steps to be taken to set up everything around Euler to launch jobs on Euler locally via the local bash script `bash_files/run_remote.sh`. \
+There are two steps to be taken to set up everything around Euler in order to be able launch jobs on Euler locally via the local bash script `bash_files/run_remote.sh`. \
-The first one is to guarantee that a git repository is set up on your Euler account to synchronize changes made to the code locally.
-See Section 4.1 regarding GitHub. \
+The first one is to guarantee that a git repository is set up on your Euler account to synchronize changes made to the code locally and create the the Python virtual environment from `requirements.txt`.
+See Section 4.1 regarding GitHub and [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) regarding the virtual environment. \
-The second one is to configure SSH keys to login to your account without having to repeatedly type the password.
-Follow the instructions on *SSH keys* by the Euler Cluster Support [here](https://scicomp.ethz.ch/wiki/Accessing_the_clusters).
-Then customize the ssh_keyword in `bash_files/run_remote.sh`, i.e. you would login by
+The second one is to configure the SSH keys to login to your account without having to repeatedly type the password.
+Follow the instructions on *SSH keys* by the Euler Cluster Support [here](https://scicomp.ethz.ch/wiki/Accessing_the_clusters). \
+Lastly, customize your bash_files.
+For the ssh_keyword in `bash_files/run_remote.sh` set it such that you would login by
 ```
 # in shell
 ssh_keyword=... # your “ssh keyword”